- Hidden Crosses at Istanbul Archaeological Museum

 The Corner Hidden Crosses towards Gülhane

-As one walks toward the Gulhane Park, a small corner lot sits ready to show forgotten ruins.
-On the left is the picture from 2023, when the pillar stood with a capital; now, the capital is on the ground.
-In the 10th-century mosaic in the Hagia Sophia, the flower-like cross is displayed upon Justinian’s crown, in which he presents the church’s rendition to Mary and baby Jesus.[1]https://historum.com/t/the-fleur-de-lis-a-byzantine-imperial-motif.130878/
+As one walks toward the Gulhane Park, a small corner lot use to show forgotten ruins.
+On the left is the picture from 2023, when the pillar stood with a capital; in 2025, the capital was on the ground.
+In the 10th-century mosaic in the Hagia Sophia, the flower-like cross is displayed upon Justinian’s crown, in which he presents the church’s rendition to Mary and baby Jesus.[1]https://historum.com/t/the-fleur-de-lis-a-byzantine-imperial-motif.130878/ Now these ruins have been cleared and other platforms for future use were being made at the beginning of 2026 when I visited the city.
+Watch my Youtube videos to see what formerly was along this walkway.

 Byzantine ruins on the way to Gülhane